Foreigners Exempt from Israeli Tax

 Bond Interest

 Foreign investors are exempt from paying taxes to Israel for bond interest payments on bond with maturities of over one year.
-Israelis pay 15% tax for adjustable and fixed-rate bonds, and 25% for inflation-linked bonds (on the non-inflation gain).
+Israelis pay 15% tax for adjustable and fixed-rate bonds, and 25% for inflation-linked bonds (on the non-inflation gain), which as described above, can often work out to 20% effective taxation or less.

 Dividends

 Many Israeli stocks pay dividend payments during the year.
-These dividends are taxed at 25%.
-According to international tax treaties, tax on dividend payouts are transferred to the country in which the company is incorporated.
+These dividends are taxed at 25% (of the real gains above inflation).
+According to international tax treaties, tax on dividend payouts are paid to the country in which the company is incorporated.
 What this means practically is that whether you are an Israeli resident or not, tax on dividends from Israeli companies is automatically withheld by the Israeli brokerage and transferred to the State of Israel.
-Because of the tax treaty, the foreign resident should not pay tax on this same dividend in his country of residence.
+Because of the tax treaty, the foreign resident should not pay tax on this same dividend in his country of residence (a tax credit is earned as an offset).

 Interest on Cash and Short-Term Government Treasuries

-Cash not invested in your brokerage account automatically earns interest.
-Currently, the interest earned on cash through an Israeli brokerage is 1.8%.
+Cash in shekels not invested in your brokerage account automatically earns interest.
 These interest payments, paid once per month, have 15% tax automatically deducted for tax.
-This tax is paid by foreign investors and Israelis alike.
+This tax is paid by foreign investors and Israelis alike, and should be offset-able as a foreign tax credit by foreign investors.

-Short-term Government Treasury Notes (“Makam”) are zero-coupon bonds for the period of 1-12 months.
-Currently, they yield 2.4% to 2.8% annually.
+Short-term Government Treasury Notes ("Makam") are zero-coupon bonds for the period of 1-12 months.
 The interest earned from these specific bonds is taxed at 15%.

 No Yearly Tax Reporting